pschinis/strongrfastrapi/source/index.html.md

 	-   create (default - creates the client without sending an invite)
 -   **generate_meal_plan** *boolean* (optional) - if set to true, the client’s first meal plan will automatically be generated after the client is created.
 This will fail unless the meal_plan_weekday, diet_type, budget, weekly_variety, complexity_preference, and selected_meal_types fields are all set in the [user object](#user-object).
 -   **suppress_notification_email** *boolean* (optional) - by default an email will be sent to the new client’s trainer after the client is created.
 Setting this flag to true prevents that email from being sent.

+### Response

+If the request succeeds the response will be an object with a single key/value pair:
+- **client_id** *integer* - the id of the newly created client

+If the request fails, the response will be an object with an error message:
+- **error** *string* - the error message

 ### <a id="user-object"></a>User Object